-Sixth Form Entry Requirements
+4. Sixth Form Entry Requirements

-- 3.5.
-King Edward VI School has a co-educational Sixth Form and therefore welcomes applications from both male and female applicants. - 3.6.
-The priority circle does not apply for entry into the Sixth Form.
+- 4.1.
+King Edward VI School has a co-educational Sixth Form and therefore welcomes applications from both male and female applicants. - 4.2.
+The priority circles do not apply for entry into the Sixth Form.
 Students may be admitted into the Sixth Form irrespective of where they live.

-3.7.
+4.3.
 Entry Criteria - Internal and External Applicants:

-- 3.7.1.
-The Published Admission Number (PAN) for external students joining Year 12 in 2021 is 56, giving a planned cohort size of 140. - 3.7.2.
-Entry to Year 12 is on the basis of academic ability demonstrated by achievement at GCSE8.
-Confirmed places in Year 12 can therefore only be allocated following GCSE Results Day in August. - 3.7.3.
-To obtain a place in Year 12 students require a minimum of 54 points from their best eight GCSE results7 using the new GCSE points system of Grades 9-1.
-(For GCSEs receiving grades from the previous grading system the following conversions will apply: A=8, A=7, B=6, C=5 etc) - 3.7.4.
+- 4.3.1.
+The Published Admission Number (PAN) for external students joining Year 12 in 2026 is 105, giving a planned cohort size of 195. - 4.3.2.
+Entry to Year 12 is on the basis of academic ability demonstrated by achievement at GCSE.
+Confirmed places in Year 12 can therefore only be allocated following GCSE Results Day in August 2026. - 4.3.3.
+To obtain a place in Year 12 students require a minimum of 54 points from their best eight GCSE results using the GCSE points system of Grades 9-1. - 4.3.4.
+Students with an Education, Health and Care Plan (EHC) that apply will be admitted first, subject to them meeting the Entry Criteria. - 4.3.5.
 All KES Year 11 (i.e. students in Year 11 at King Edward VI School) who meet the Entry Criteria will automatically obtain a place.

-3.8.
+4.4.
 Oversubscription criteria:

-- 3.8.1.
+- 4.4.1.
 There is no guarantee of a place being available in Year 12 for external applicants.
-Following publication of GCSE results in August 2021, places up to the Published Admission Number (PAN) will be allocated to students who meet the Entry Criteria in the following order, subject to maximum set sizes not being exceeded in individual subjects: - 3.8.1.1.
+Following publication of GCSE results in August 2026, places up to the Published Admission Number (PAN) will be allocated to students who meet the Entry Criteria in the following order, subject to maximum set sizes not being exceeded in individual subjects: - 4.4.1.1.
 Category 1: Any Looked-After or Previously Looked-After Children3 who meet the Entry Criteria.
-In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator. - 3.8.1.2.
-Category 2: External Applicants who meet the Entry Criteria.
-Following the publication of GCSE results in August 2021, external applicants who meet the Entry Criteria will be ordered according to the total points from their best eight GCSE results.
-Places in Year 12 will then be offered in order of priority, subject to maximum set sizes not being exceeded in individual subjects.
-In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator. - 3.8.2.
-It is important to note that as a result of over-subscription, the School may not be able to offer places to all external applicants who meet the minimum Entry Criteria.
-A waiting list will be compiled of external applicants who, in accordance
+The School will require evidence of eligibility3.
+In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator. - 4.4.1.2.
+Category 2: Applicants who attract the Pupil Premium via eligibility for Free School Meals who meet the Entry Criteria.

+The School will require evidence of eligibility.
+In the case of a tie-break situation where two or more applicants have met the criteria equally the remaining place(s) will be allocated, subject to maximum set sizes not being exceeded in individual subjects, by the use of a random number generator.

+4.4.1.3.
+Category 3: External Applicants who meet the Entry Criteria.